-FOR OVER THIRTY YEARS, the bibliographical community has been supported and nourished by the work of Rare Book School (RBS).
-From its tentative beginnings at Columbia University, the School has educated two generations of librarians, collectors, academics, conservators, and booksellers, producing a network of loyal alumni, talented faculty, and dedicated friends around the globe.
+FOR OVER FORTY YEARS, the bibliographical community has been supported and nourished by the work of Rare Book School (RBS).
+From its tentative beginnings at Columbia University, the School has educated several generations of librarians, collectors, academics, conservators, and booksellers, producing a network of loyal alumni, talented faculty, and dedicated friends around the globe.
 In the process, it has also earned a reputation as the world's premier institution for the study of bibliography and book history.
 We are delighted that you will soon be a part of that distinguished tradition, and of our School's promising future.
 We look forward to welcoming you to New York for your Rare Book School course.

-This Information Guide should answer most of your questions about transportation, housing, and other practical matters.
-Upon arrival, you'll also receive a copy of the Student's Vade Mecum with additional information to ensure that your stay is as productive and enjoyable as possible.
+This Information Guide will provide general information about what to expect during your course week.
+More detailed information about course schedules and events and accommodations in New York will be sent to you soon.
+We thank you for your patience as we work to finalize this information.
+Upon arrival to your course, you'll receive a digital copy of the Student's Vade Mecum with additional information to ensure that your stay is as productive and enjoyable as possible.
 (N.B.
 Please bring the present guide with you when you take your RBS course; it contains valuable information not repeated in the Vade Mecum.)
 In the meantime, we eagerly await your arrival, and look forward to another wonderful session!